State of Sauce

 The smoky, piquant jolt of Moore’s Original Marinade has been charming taste buds for a long time, starting with diners at Moore’s Landing restaurant in Jasper, who couldn’t get enough of the house marinade and started buying it by the Styrofoam-cup-full to take home.

-The eatery closed years ago, but thanks to the LaRussa family, who purchased the restaurant’s recipe, the name and taste live on in Moore’s Marinades & Sauces, the company they founded in Birmingham.
+Thanks to the LaRussa family, who purchased the restaurant’s recipe, the name and taste live on in Moore’s Marinades & Sauces, the company they founded in Birmingham.
 Today, Moore’s has expanded to include three marinades and six wing sauces that are distributed nationwide.

 The company’s brand manager, Garland Reich, outlined what she thinks has fueled its success and continued growth.
 “We are a family-owned company, and we make real Southern products,” she says.
 “Moore’s really captures the flavor of the South.”